Tag Archives: Movie Review

 At a push, the brief musical performance towards the end is likely my favourite thing about Holiday Rush.

-If you’re super curious, Netflix is where it’s at.
+If you’re super curious, Netflix is where it’s showing.

 G